ThaisRobba/invrse/_drafts/2014-10-01-hide-atoms-menu.md

 **Note:** Replace gedit with whatever editor you want to use

-The exact line number varies from version to version of Atom so I find the lines in the block below and comment them out:
+The exact line number varies from version to version of Atom so instead of giving you a file that is quickly going to be out of date, I'm gonna show you how to fish.

-{% highlightjavascript %}
+{% highlight javascript %}
-//Find them and use two slashes before them, just like this line!
+//Adding double slashes before a line turns it into a comment
+//Find the lines below and comment them out!

 ApplicationMenu = require('./application-menu');